iconify/documentation/documents/pages/tools/index.md

 ## Tools

-[Iconify Tools](./node/index.md) is a large package, its main purpose is to retrieve icons from various sources, validate them, clean them up and generate `[type]IconifyJSON` icon sets.
+[Iconify Tools](./tools2/index.md) is a large package, its main purpose is to retrieve icons from various sources, validate them, clean them up and generate `[type]IconifyJSON` icon sets as well as various NPM packages.

-Version 1 does not support TypeScript, but version 2 is currently in development.

 Tools package contains the following functions:

-- Importing icons from various sources: SVG, icon fonts, Figma documents, etc...
+- Importing icons from SVG icon sets, Figma documents.
 - Validating icons, cleaning up content, optimising icons.
-- Exporting icons to `[type]IconifyJSON` icon sets and few other formats.
+- Exporting icons to `[type]IconifyJSON` icon sets and several NPM packages.

 This package works only in node environment, not usable for browser oriented packages.